nascenticity/munia/Locations/Yuna Highlands/Towns End.md

 - Hunter Junior - got lost in the feywild at one point; very traumatic
 - Woodsman - Silas
 - Merchant - Julius
-# Adventure Hooks

-- a local cleric hires the adventurers to watch over an exorcism [a fey exorcism]
-- after a storm, a young grug wanders into town and asks for help finding his way home [lost and found]
-- rumors of lights around the ruins near the mine [a stop on the road]
-- do the ruins connect to the mine?